juergenweb/JkPublishPages/README.md

 But be aware: If you are using the language file of this module, this will overwrite all manual changes of the language values.

-As an addition you can decide afterwards what should happen with this page.
+As an addition, you can decide afterwards what should happen with this page.
 You can set that the page should be deleted permanently, should be moved to trash or should be moved to another position inside the page tree.

 If you want to move the page to be a child of another page, you can only select pages as parent, which are allowed to be